Understanding the 'Autistic Stare'

 minute read

 Autism Spectrum Disorder (ASD) is a complex neurodevelopmental condition that affects social interaction, communication, interests, and behavior.
 One aspect that often comes up in discussions about autism is the 'Autistic Stare,' a term that refers to a particular way individuals with autism might gaze or look at others or their surroundings.
-This article delves into the various facets of the 'Autistic Stare,' exploring what it is, its connection to autism, and the broader context of physical appearance and behaviors associated with autism.
+In this article, Connect n Care delves into the various facets of the 'Autistic Stare,' exploring what it is, its connection to autism, and the broader context of physical appearance and behaviors associated with autism.

 What is an Autistic Gaze?